BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Professor Office Hours

 Professors will host office hours after lecture everyday from 3:30 PM to 4:30 PM.
 Please use this time to ask more conceptual questions or talk to the Professors.
-If you have in-depth homework help, please visit GSI office hours instead.
+If you require in-depth homework help, please visit TA office hours instead.

-### GSI Office Hours
+### TA Office Hours

-GSIs will hold office hours throughout the week to answer conceptual, homework, and discussion questions.
+TAs will hold office hours throughout the week to answer conceptual, homework, and discussion questions.

-When requesting help in office hours, please make a ticket at [oh.eecs189.org](https://oh.eecs189.org), and have notifications turned on for when a GSI is ready to help answer your question.
+When requesting help in office hours, please make a ticket at [oh.eecs189.org](https://oh.eecs189.org), and have notifications turned on for when a TA is ready to help answer your question.
 Please add a note on what question you need help for, so that we can group similar tickets together and get your question answered faster!

-**Note**: **GSIs are not required to debug your code.** Because office hours tend to have long wait times, course staff needs to be fair in answering as many questions as possible, and it's thus infeasible for a GSI to spend 20 minutes debugging someone's code.
+**Note**: **TAs are not required to debug your code.** Because office hours tend to have long wait times, course staff needs to be fair in answering as many questions as possible, and it's thus infeasible for a TA to spend 20 minutes debugging someone's code.
 Before you make a code debugging-related ticket, please take time to thoroughly debug your code.
 Thank you!

 ### Homework Party

-We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the "Woz", on Fridays 1:00 PM to 3:00 PM.
-Please follow the same guidelines as GSI office hours.
+We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the "Woz", on Wednesdays 9:00 AM to 11:00 AM.
+Please follow the same guidelines as TA office hours.

-GSIs will setup tables for each problem, so please sit at the table assigned for the specific problem you're working on.
+TAs will setup tables for each problem, so please sit at the table assigned for the specific problem you're working on.
 Not only will this help us get to answer more people's questions at once (and reduce your wait time), but you'll also be able to think about solutions together with other students.
 Please keep in mind the Academic Integrity and Collaboration policies below though.

 ## Grading